 Sushi is popular around the world, but that doesn't mean everyone understands what this dish technically is.
 For starters, sushi does not always mean raw fish.
 Rather, it's that raw fish - sashimi in Japanese - is the most popular ingredient in sushi.

 The term sushi actually refers to foods that use a type of rice seasoned with vinegar and are garnished with raw fish or vegetable.
 The sushi rolls (maki) that you may be imagining are just one of many types of sushi.
 It's important to know this before you visit Japan, or you're bound to be confused when visiting a sushi restaurant.

-If you're traveling to Japan or just want to learn more about the cuisine, the best thing to do is to read up on the different types sushi and prepare your taste buds for some true Japanese delicacies.
+If you're traveling to Japan or just want to learn more about the cuisine, the best thing to do is to read up on the different types of sushi and prepare your taste buds for some true Japanese delicacies.

 The Different Types of Sushi

 There are several types of sushi, making it an appealing food to people with a wide range of tastes.
 One form of sushi, nigiri-zushi, are hand-pressed mounds of rice with a dab of wasabi and parts of various ingredients on top.
 Popular nigiri-zushi include maguro (tuna), toro (belly of tuna), hamachi (yellowtail), and ebi (shrimp).

 Maki-zushi is the Japanese name for sushi rolls.
 A sheet of nori (dried seaweed) is layered with sushi rice, and a row of fish and vegetables.
 The sheet is then tightly rolled with a makisu.
 After that the roll is sliced into pieces, plated, and served.
 Rolls such as these are called norimaki.
 Tekkamaki (tuna rolls) and kappamaki (cucumber rolls) are two common versions.Additionally, inari-zushi are deep-fried tofu pouches stuffed with sushi rice which are brown and oval-shaped, and chirashi-zushi are sushi served on a plate or bowl with different ingredients on top of rice.